JorgeAMS/Pokemon/README.md

 Django app to make request to [PokéAPI](https://pokeapi.co/docs/v2).

 ## Usage
-PokéAPI Request section just require you to put an ID and it will show you the data, and store it in an SQLite database WebService Section will ask you for a Pokemon name and consult the data on the database mentioned above, you can make requests by:
+PokéAPI Request section just require you to put an ID and it will show you the data and store it in an SQLite database.

+WebService Section will ask you for a Pokemon name and consult the data on the database mentioned above, you can make requests by:

 ```